Artistic Staff

 Brooke Durborow’s love for singing and music started the day she was born.
 She grew up singing and playing piano with her grandmother and attending shows at ASU Gammage with her mom – it is the ongoing joke in the family that she was singing before she could even talk.
 From elementary school through high school, she was active in several youth theaters in the valley, studied piano with her grandmother, and took private lessons for both flute and voice.
 In high school, she was on the leadership team in both band and choir, which is what sparked her love for education.

-She is excited to be joining the Arizona Girlchoir team and to share her love of music with young girls throughout the community.
+She is excited to be in her fourth season with the Arizona Girlchoir team to share her love of music with young girls throughout the community.

 • Erin Tompkins